Galaxy cluster rotation revealed in the MACSIS simulations with the kinetic Sunyaev-Zeldovich effect: Introduction

-The ICM gas moving towards the observed produces a temperature increment over the CMB, while gas moving in the opposite direction leads to a temperature \changeJ{decrement}.
-In the presence of cluster rotation, these patterns are adjacent and produce a dipole-like signature, which in the general case is superimposed to the monopole-like signal due to the cluster's bulk motion along the LoS. \changeJ{Such} dipolar patterns in the CMB temperature map can also arise from the gravitational moving-lens effect \citep{Birkinshaw1983, 2006PhR...429....1L}: the CMB photons, deflected by the deep gravitational potential well of clusters, cause the anisotropies to be re-mapped and imprint an additional dipole-like feature in the temperature distribution.
-The dipole-like pattern from weak lensing has a temperature and angular scale comparable to that from the rkSZ effect \citep{2019PhRvL.123r1301R}, making it challenging to distinguish the two effects.
+The ICM gas moving towards the observed produces a temperature increment over the CMB, while gas moving in the opposite direction leads to a temperature {decrement}.
+In the presence of cluster rotation, these patterns are adjacent and produce a dipole-like signature, which in the general case is superimposed to the monopole-like signal due to the cluster's bulk motion along the LoS. {Such} dipolar patterns in the CMB temperature map can also arise from the gravitational moving-lens effect {\citep{1986Natur.324..349G, 2007MNRAS.380.1023S, 2021PhRvD.104h3529H, 2021PhRvD.103d3536H}}: the CMB photons, deflected by the deep gravitational potential well of clusters, cause the anisotropies to be re-mapped and imprint an additional dipole-like feature in the temperature distribution.
+The dipole-like pattern from weak lensing has a temperature and angular scale comparable to that from the rkSZ effect {(see \citealt{2000ApJ...538...57S}, Section 4.3.1 of \citealt{2015ApJ...806..247B}, and \citealt{2019PhRvL.123r1301R})}, making it challenging to distinguish the two effects.

-Recently, attempts to isolate the the rkSZ signal from the hot circumgalactic medium of 2000 galaxies were performed by \citet{2020PhRvD.101h3016Z}. \changeJ{Slightly earlier,} \citet{2019JCAP...06..001B} presented a similar analysis using 13 galaxy clusters from the \textit{Planck} SZ cluster catalogue.
+Recently, attempts to isolate the the rkSZ signal from the hot circumgalactic medium of 2000 galaxies were performed by \citet{2020PhRvD.101h3016Z}. {Slightly earlier,} \citet{2019JCAP...06..001B} presented a similar analysis of {\textit{Planck} data using 13 galaxy clusters from the SDSS-DR10 \citep{2014ApJS..211...17A} showing indications of bulk rotation \citep{2017MNRAS.465.2616M}}.
 In both works, the authors state the importance of \textit{aligning} and \textit{stacking} the kSZ maps from multiple objects to retrieve the rotational signal with sufficient signal-to-noise ratio.
-Because the rkSZ signal produces a dipolar pattern in the observed $\Delta T$ field, the maps must be \changeJ{oriented} such that the \changeJ{projected} rotation axis of the objects in the sample is aligned to maximise the rotational signal.
+Because the rkSZ signal produces a dipolar pattern in the observed $\Delta T$ field, the maps must be {oriented} such that the {projected} rotation axis of the objects in the sample is aligned to maximise the rotational signal.
 The scale of the maps is then normalised to the objects' self-similar scale radii and the results are finally stacked.